 Is a Narcotics Overdose Always Fatal?

-Narcotics can be used to describe a wide range of psychoactive drugs including opioids, cocaine, methamphetamine, and hallucinogens, but, the term most often describes those types of drugs that have a numbing effect such as heroin, morphine, methadone, and codeine.
+Narcotics consist of a wide range of psychoactive drugs including opioids, cocaine, methamphetamine, and hallucinogens, but the term most often describes drugs that have a numbing effect such as heroin, morphine, methadone, and codeine.

-A narcotic overdose can occur for many reasons beyond using these drugs in high amounts, with other substances, or via rapid delivery methods such as intravenous injection, which according to the World Health Organization (WHO), “is the leading cause of avoidable death.”
-Although a narcotics overdose is not always fatal, they can significantly contribute to morbidity and seriously disabling health problems that lead to higher mortality rates.
+A narcotic overdose can occur for many reasons.
+The most typical are taking strong doses of a drug at one time, mixing them with other substances, or ingesting them via rapid delivery methods such as intravenous injection.
+Although narcotics overdoses aren’t always fatal, they play a strong role to morbidity and seriously disabling health problems that lead to higher mortality rates.

 Narcotics Overdose Estimations

-With an estimated 2 million Americans dependent or abusing prescription opioids and an untold number of heroin users, it is highly likely that many non-fatal narcotic overdoses go unreported for fear of police or authoritative agency involvements, ambulatory costs or ineffectiveness, or fear of being stigmatized.
+With an estimated 13.8 million Americans dependent or abusing prescription opioids and an untold number of heroin users, it’s highly likely that many non-fatal narcotic overdoses go unreported for fear of police or authoritative agency involvements, medical bills, or fear of being stigmatized.

 Risks of Narcotic Overdose

-Too often, narcotic overdoses are the result of combination use with other substances and according the American Academy of Pain Medicine, “Middle age is the most vulnerable time for opioid overdose.”
-IV narcotic users often have compromised health including diseases such as AIDs, Hepatitis, and HIV and even their medications can make them vulnerable to a narcotics overdose.
+Too often, narcotic overdoses are the result of combination use with other substances.
+Triggers may come from everyday stress or even special events like holidays, which can lead to relapses.
+In addition.
+IV narcotic users often have compromised health conditions that can include diseases such as AIDs, Hepatitis, and HIV.
+As such, even their medications can make them vulnerable to a narcotics overdose.

 Symptoms of a Narcotics Overdose

-Opioid narcotics depress breathing and other central nervous system functions such as heart rate and blood pressure.
-If breathing slows down too much, reduced oxygen levels in the blood can damage vital organs including the brain and heart.
-A non-fatal narcotics overdose can cause cerebral hypoxia, reduced immunity, pneumonia, cardiovascular and pulmonary problems, and untimely death from complications.
+Opioids depress breathing and other central nervous system functions such as heart rate and blood pressure.
+If breathing slows down too much, reduced oxygen levels in the blood can damage vital organs, including the brain and heart.
+A non-fatal narcotics overdose can cause cerebral hypoxia, reduced immunity, pneumonia, cardiovascular and pulmonary problems.
+Even if a sinle overdose doesn’t prove lethal, these accumulated health complications can lead to untimely death.

 The most common symptoms of narcotics overdose include: